eliasson/markuseliasson.se/content/article/design-of-a-designer.md

 While this is obvious for a highly trained electricity planner such as yourself, the program still needs to have some way of determining the available options should only be for three directions, since one is already in use.

-The chosen approach for this is to combine the following into something we refer to as the rule engine.
+The chosen approach for this is to combine the following into something we refer to as the `RuleEngine`.

 - **A rich domain model** - a post can tell how many available connections that are available (among other things).
 - **Product data** - which posts and wires are compatible with each other.